microsoft/MicroHack/03-Azure/01-03-Infrastructure/02_Hybrid_Azure_Arc_Servers/walkthrough/challenge-5/solution.md

 ### Create the Machine Configuration as Azure Policy

 1. You will need to upload the zip file to a Storage Account and create a SAS with read permissions.
 Hint: You will need at least the *Storage Blob Data Contributor* role to be able to upload the file.
+Hint: The expiry date needs be to less than 7 days in the future.

 ```powershell
 $blob = az storage blob upload --auth-mode login --account-name [StorageAccountName] --container-name [ContainerName] --file [File] --name [Name] --overwrite